scylladb/scylladb/docs/architecture/raft.rst

 Raft manual recovery procedure
 ==============================

-.. versionadded:: 5.2

 The manual Raft recovery procedure applies to the following situations:

-* :ref:`The internal Raft upgrade procedure <verify-raft-procedure>` got stuck because one of your nodes failed in the middle of the procedure and is irrecoverable,
+* :ref:`The Raft upgrade procedure <verify-raft-procedure>` got stuck because one of your nodes failed in the middle of the procedure and is irrecoverable,
 * or the cluster was running Raft but a majority of nodes (e.g. 2 our of 3) failed and are irrecoverable.
 Raft cannot progress unless a majority of nodes is available.

 .. warning::